 - Almost everyone gets laid off or fired at some point in his or her career.

 - Getting laid off usually has nothing to do with performance or competence.

 - Most of us are classified as "employees at will" and can be released with or without cause.
 In other words, they can fire you for any reason or no reason.

 - On the other hand, most of us are voluntarily employed.
 We choose to invest our energy in our current employers in exchange for compensation.
 But we are free to walk away at any time, and to work for anyone else we choose.

 - The best way to insulate yourself from the changing fortunes of any one employer is to have multiple sources of income.
 For instance, if you're a copywriter for an advertising agency, you could freelance other projects on the side for extra income.

 - Your "job security" may be related to your current employer (which is not within your control), but your "income security" is directly related to the demand for your skills (which is within your control).

 The fact is, you probably will get fired or laid off at some point in your career (assuming you never have up until this point).
 But it probably won't be due to poor performance.
 Many more people are released for reasons not related to their competence.
-With plenty of talk today about the U.S. economy being in or close to recession, many employers - especially in industries that are under stress - may feel the need to let some people go.
+With the continuous changes we see in the need for certain goods and services many employers - especially in industries that are under stress - may feel the need to let some people go.

 Ready To Jump Start Your Job Search?